 Country Junction Feeds has a variety of products to meet the needs of the organic livestock producer.
-The mill is certified to produce organic feeds by Pro-Cert and has been organic certified since 2007.
-A dedicated receiving and bin system for the organic feed line was installed in 2011.
+The mill is certified to produce organic feeds by Pro-Cert and has been since 2008.
+A dedicated receiving and bin system for this specialized feed line was installed in 2011.
 Country Junction takes the production of high quality and nutritious organic feeds seriously.

 We produce organic feeds, customized or premixes, for Dairy, Poultry, Swine, Equine and Other Species.